All Products

 • If you have created a monitor for the table, the setting of the table partition that you specify in the Data Range parameter during the monitor configuration no longer takes effect for the table after you configure this parameter.
 The rule determines the table partition to be checked based on the setting of WHERE in the SQL statement.

-This method allows you to configure the data quality check logic for the table based on your business requirements.
+This method lets you customize the data quality validation logic for the table.

 Parameter